CastosHQ/Seriously-Simple-Podcasting/readme.txt

 14. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.15.1 =
+* 2016-10-06
+* [FIX] Making sure that playlist episodes are only loaded if they have a valid media file

 = 1.15 =
 * 2016-10-05